I know this is not what she set out to teach me, but I am grateful for the lesson about life, even if it cost my mother her own.

 And I said to him, an older black fellow, “If this was your mom, and you had no shovel and no dirt, what would you do?”

 That afternoon we—family, extended family, friends— went back to my brother’s house.
 Amy had gone ahead, picked up platters of sandwiches and desserts.
 And we talked.
 I changed into normal clothes that were actually mine.
 I met the son of my mother’s oldest friend.
 My father’s brother came down.
 I sat with Amy and said that I would prefer that we manage to get together under circumstances other than this from time to time, that it would be nice.
 We were there about two hours before we left.
 Everyone needed rest.
 Lee and I and the kids headed to Carol’s house.
 She had made us macaroni and cheese, and other assorted things we shouldn’t eat, and we sat and talked.
 I needed that comfort after this weekend.
 Next to Lee, she’s the person I’ve known the longest.
 Sometime around 6 we left and drove home, less than a two-hour drive.
-I drove there with a mother.
+I drove down with a mother.
 I drive home without one.

 I have never posted anything on this blog by anyone else.
 This is the first.